 Scroll Top

+Talent attraction is the key to organizational growth.
+Companies are constantly trying to attract and retain good talent.
+They are always looking for creative, innovative and reliable ways to do this.
 Employee referral programs are a very effective method for an organization to recruit good quality talent.
 Using this method, through word of mouth, tapping into employee networks, companies are able to hire talented professionals.
 The hiring process is fast and the candidates recruited this way often stay on for longer durations.

-Why employee referrals are better
+Why are employee referrals better?

 Employee referral programs offer important benefits for companies.

-• Better recruitment quality: Usually employees refer people from within their network of family and friends.
-They therefore bring people who they feel will be a good fit for the company and the role.
+• Better recruitment quality: Usually, employees refer people from within their network of family and friends.
+They, therefore, bring people who they feel will be a good fit for the company and the role.
 In doing this, they also have the best interests of the potential employee in mind.
-So it is a win-win situation for both parties.
+So, it is a win-win situation for both parties.
 Importantly, a recruit who is a good fit helps build and protect an organization’s culture.
 This is a huge, often intangible, benefit.

 • Quick hiring: A referred hire is recruited and onboarded faster.
 This is has been the experience for most companies.
-When employees pitch the company’s culture and HR processes to a prospect, they have already laid the ground for candidate to actively consider the company.
+When employees pitch the company’s culture and HR processes to a prospect, they have already laid the ground for candidates to actively consider the company.
 This saves everyone a lot of time.

 • Better retention: When employees become recruitment referral champions they ensure that the people they refer are onboarded smoothly too.
 They support new employees to understand the work processes and the culture better.
 This enhances the employee experience for newcomers.
 And therefore there is a higher rate of retention.

-• Cost-effective recruiting: When you recruit through employee referrals you don’t have to pay a third party like a recruitment consultant.
+• Cost-effective recruiting: When you recruit through employee referrals, you don’t have to pay a third party like a recruitment consultant.
 Even if you paid out an incentive to employees for successful referrals, this cost will be much lower than what you would have paid a consultant.
 Also, when a position or role is kept open, there are hidden costs that companies incur.
-Through being able to recruit quickly through employee referrals, these hidden costs can be kept minimum.
+Through being able to recruit quickly through employee referrals, these hidden costs can be kept to a minimum.

-Designing and launching an employee referral program
+Designing & launching an employee referral program

 Most companies prefer to run a formal employee referral program.
 This works better than informal employee referral efforts.
 Simply because there is greater structure and transparency to the entire approach.